danbev/learning-rust/yew-example/README.md

 Yew is a component based framework for writing web applications similar to React and Elm (which does not really help me as I don't have any experience with those frameworks) using WebAssembly (Wasm).
 So this enables us to write a pure Rust application which is then compiled to wasm.
-Wasm and the potential to be more performat than JavaScript.
+Wasm has the potential to be more performat than JavaScript.

 This example is intended to help me understand how Yew works and also serve as